 What does it look and sound like?
-When sighted, it can be identified by its dark grey upperparts and soft buff underparts.
+When sighted, the Fan-tailed Cuckoo can be identified by its dark grey upperparts and soft buff underparts.
 The black tail is notched with white above, and barred black and white below.
 It can be distinguished from the superficially similar Brush Cuckoo, by its bright yellow eyering.
 Its descending mournful trill is a familiar sound.

 Where does it live?
 Found throughout eastern Australia and south-western Western Australia and Tasmania.